melthaw/spring-security-token/README.md

 By default, the JVM memory-based token management is working for Daas-Token, `@Scheduled(cron = "0 0/10 * * * ?")` is triggered every 10 minutes to clean up the expired token & login attempts.
 So please enable the spring schedule feature if you does not change the default configuration.Otherwise , **out of memory** should be a big problem.

+> We recommend to use Redis to replace the default memory-based store to manage the token and login attempts.

 ```java
     @Configuration
     @EnableScheduling